Configuring an SMTP Security Policy

 Using the API

-Set require_smtp_auth to true and smtp_credentials to a
+Set require_smtp_auth to true.
+Set smtp_credentials to a comma-separated

 {